GovTechSG/techpass-user-docs/docs/re-set-up-security-verification-for-wog-account.md

 3. After it is removed, go to your Authenticator app on your old mobile phone or device and remove the existing MFA of your WOG account(SG GovtM365).

-?> This only removes the authentication method for the WOG account in that device.
+?> This only removes the MFA profile for the WOG account in that device.

 4. Select **Authenticator app or Token** and click **Set up Authenticator app**.
 <kbd>![after-verification](assets/images/security-verification-for-wog/re-setup-wog-mfa/after-verification.png)</kbd>